Matthias-Panis/Freaky-Frikkers/TOS-commands.md

 [6 ACP](#6-acp)

 [7 BUDGET ADMINS](#7-budget-admins)

 [7.1 Rules](#7.1-rules)

 [7.2 Available commands](#7.2-available-commands)

 ## 1 Rules for FULL ADMINS

-When using these commands make sure to:
+- When using the ticket and map commands make sure to:
   - Tell other admins that you want to play a max ticket rounds
   - Not farm the server to death
   - Let others farm as well